SciRustaceans/numrs/README.md

 38. Added Bessel_j0 and Bessel_y0 functions with unit tests and benchmarking funcitons
 39. Added Bessel_j1 and Bessel_y1 function with unit tests and benchmarking functions
 40. Added Bessel_j for rational numbers and bessel_k0
-41. Completed all Bessel functions (FINALLY) including beschd
+41. Completed all Bessel functions (FINALLY) including beschd and bessik.rs
 ## TODO
 1. Fix SVD its failing 4 of the unit tests *
 2. Begin integration methods (Complete) **